gnss-sdr/gnss-sdr/src/algorithms/libs/volk_gnsssdr_module/volk_gnsssdr/README.md

 However, you can install and use VOLK_GNSSSDR kernels as you use VOLK's, independently from GNSS-SDR.

-First, make sure that the required dependencies are installed in you
+First, make sure that the required dependencies are installed in your
 machine:

 ~~~~~~